When to Start Flea and Tick Treatment For Puppies & Kittens

 Fleas are parasites that also feed on the blood of animals.
 Their minuscule size makes them difficult to remove with even the sharpest flea comb.

-Like ticks, female adult fleas lay eggs after feeding that can remain in your home for up to a year.
-Fleas often carry Bartonella (cat-scratch disease), tapeworms, and flea allergy dermatitis (FAD).
+Female adult fleas lay eggs and drop flea dirt that can remain dormant in your home year-round.
+The cat flea often carries Bartonella (cat-scratch disease) and flea allergy dermatitis (FAD).

 Does my puppy need flea and tick prevention